 State law has generally failed to appreciate the unique nature of MHs.
 MHs fall between real and personal property.
 They are "homes" in that people live and seek shelter in them, and purchasing an MH is as emotionally and financially taxing as buying a conventional, dirt-bound house.
-Still, MHs are technically "mobile" in that they are factory built on a chassis.101 Accordingly, courts generally hold that MH transactions involve the sale of "goods," governed by states' adoption of Article 2 of the Uniform Commercial Code (UCC) instead of real estate law.102 In addition, if MHs are placed on rented land or are not sufficiently affixed to purchased land, then their financing and attendant state recording requirements are governed by Article 9 of the UCC and/or state certificate-of-title laws instead of real estate mortgage and recording statutes.103 MHs only become fixtures or real property when they are permanently affixed to land owned by the MH owner.104 This treatment has led to ambiguities that leave insiders and consumers confused about their rights.105
+Still, MHs are technically "mobile" in that they are factory built on a chassis.
+Accordingly, courts generally hold that MH transactions involve the sale of "goods," governed by states' adoption of Article 2 of the Uniform Commercial Code (UCC) instead of real estate law.
+In addition, if MHs are placed on rented land or are not sufficiently affixed to purchased land, then their financing and attendant state recording requirements are governed by Article 9 of the UCC and/or state certificate-of-title laws instead of real estate mortgage and recording statutes.
+MHs only become fixtures or real property when they are permanently affixed to land owned by the MH owner.
+This treatment has led to ambiguities that leave insiders and consumers confused about their rights.

-1. Distinctions between real and personal property warranty protections

-Personal property and real estate laws differ with respect to history and purpose.
-Although the U.S. Constitution does not guarantee a right to decent housing,106 many have advocated a constitutional right to housing and have promoted policies to protect housing safety.107 State real estate law protecting health, safety, and welfare has shifted from "caveat emptor" to provide more protection for safe housing.
-Furthermore, federal and state programs seek to guard housing safety, and to increase real estate financing options.108
+1. Distinctions between real and personal property warranty protections and have promoted policies to protect housing safety.
+State real estate law protecting health, safety, and welfare has shifted from "caveat emptor" to provide more protection for safe housing.
+Furthermore, federal and state programs seek to guard housing safety, and to increase real estate financing options.